Communicative planning: Case studies

 In 1994, Seattle developed the Neighbourhood Planning Program (NPP) in response to outcry from the general public surrounding a lack of involvement in a recently completed comprehensive plan.
-The NPP intended to build a partnership between residents and the local government and provided neighbourhoods with the choice to create their own unique local plan or continue by the comprehensive plan.
+The NPP intended to build a partnership between residents and the local government and provided neighbourhoods with the choice to create their own unique local plan or continue with the comprehensive plan.
 While these neighbourhood plans had to be consistent with the broad goals of the comprehensive plan, participating neighbourhoods were afforded the opportunity to identify their own priorities and provide a list of recommendations to the city.
 Initially, each participating neighbourhood was given 10,000 dollars to begin a communicative engagement process and identify a vision for their local community.
 Additional funding for the planning stage would not be rewarded until the City felt as though enough stakeholders and community representatives had been included in the process.
 Once the visioning process was deemed to be inclusive and rigorous, the city provided each neighbourhood with between 60,000-100,000 dollars to develop a plan.

 In total, 38 neighbourhoods participated and developed their own neighbourhood plan for the municipality to follow.
 Before approving each neighbourhood plan, the municipality would hold public hearings in the neighbourhood to share the plan and ensure there was consensus among all the residents in the area.
 By 1999, the City had adopted these plans and began implementing the shared visions of each neighbourhood.
 Each plan varied significantly as each neighbourhood was afforded the opportunity to hire their own planner or consultants to assist them in the process.
 Planning professionals participated in the process mainly as mediators who helped guide participatory sessions and facilitated the consensus-building process.

-Between 20, 000 and 30, 000 residents participated directly in the NPP.
+Between 20,000 and 30,000 residents participated directly in the NPP.
 The program has been recognized as a successful example of communicative planning and collaborative governance due to the high level of participation and the frequency with which consensus was genuinely reached.